 7. The American Friend, directed by Wim Wenders (7/10)

-I didn’t realize this, but Ripley’s Game that movie with John Malkovich that didn’t do so well, and this movie are based on the same book.
+Just watched The American Friend.
+I didn’t realize this, but Ripley’s Game that movie with John Malkovich that didn’t do so well, and the former movie, are based on the same book.

 8. The Last Remake of Beau Geste, directed by Marty Feldman (7/10)